 Thomas A. Edison, The North American Review Vol. 146, No. 379 (Jun., 1888), pp. 641-650 (10 pages)

-I do not believe any phonograph record set has ever been released for "the whole of Nicholas Nickleby."
-Caedmon issued an excerpts LP in 1982.
-It was digital technology that finally made Edison's Nickleby recording a reality with CDs, like Blackstone Audiobook unabridged edition (1 December 2000) which contains 29 CDs with a running time of 38 hours and 9 minutes, for an unabridged Dickens story to be read aloud and recorded.
+Despite Edison's 1888 prediction, no phonograph record set has ever been released for "the whole of Nicholas Nickleby."
+Caedmon issued an LP in 1982 of excerpts from the story but it was digital technology that finally made Edison's Nickleby recording a reality with compact discs (CDs).
+Blackstone Audiobook unabridged edition (1 December 2000) which contains 29 CDs with a running time of 38 hours and 9 minutes, is the first unabridged Dickens story read aloud and recorded.

 Nicholas Nickleby LP, Excerpts - Caedmon 1982